-We performed a climate risk and vulnerability assessment together with an external provider to ensure that climate projections are based on state-of-the-art science compared to two scenarios set out by the United Nations Intergovernmental Panel on Climate Change Intergovernmental, as required under this DNSH criterion.
-This assessment covers all relevant ST and partner sites and features a risk analysis (projected evolution of physical risks (natural hazards)) as well as an overall vulnerability assessment (aggregated "peril score" compiling the overall multinatural-hazard exposure to future climate).
-The detailed results (with site specific areas of focus) were communicated to all relevant stakeholders at the sites and corporate levels.
-Priority sites were identified based on the peril score.
-These sites provided a view on existing climate change adaptation efforts based on their exposure and are currently working on a more detailed roadmap in terms of climate change adaptation.
+As mentioned in 3.4.1 section, we performed a climate risk and vulnerability assessment together with an external provider to ensure that climate projections are based on state-of-the-art science compared to two scenarios set out by the United Nations Intergovernmental Panel on Climate Change, as required under this DNSH criterion.
+This assessment covers all relevant ST and partner sites and features a risk analysis (projected evolution of physical risks (natural hazards)) as well as an overall vulnerability assessment (aggregated peril-score compiling the overall multi-natural-hazard exposure to future climate).
+Once finalized, the detailed results (with site specific areas of focus) were communicated to all relevant internal stakeholders at corporate levels.
+Priority sites were identified based on these results.
+These sites provided a preliminary view on existing climate change adaptation efforts based on their exposure and will continue working on a more detailed roadmap in terms of climate change adaptation.